 SEVILI - CARING THE CARE TAKERS OF COVID -19, ROBOT DEVELOPED BY HITS | Event Date: Sunday, 22nd, March 2020

-'Coronavirus' is a global emergency as it exponentially spread outside China.
-Today, large number of doctors, nurses and paramedical workers are playing a crucial role in the battle against COVID-19.
+'Coronavirus' is a global emergency as it exponentially spreads across the world.
+Large number of doctors, nurses and other paramedical workers are playing a crucial role in the battle against COVID-19.
 In this course of humanitarian service, they are at high risk of exposure to viral transmission and getting affected.
 One way of minimizing the spread is to reduce the frequency of closer interactions with affected patients.